My wife is Filipina and one of the hallmark traits of Filipinos is that they can be a little matigas ang ulo, a Tagalog expression meaning “stubborn”.

 My employer is losing clients and money but he is not willing to change anything about the way he runs his business and is not open to any suggestions.

-So it is not the case that my Filipino wife is stubborn and resists change while everyone else I interact with is ready to change: we live in a world in which pretty much everyone is reluctant to making changes.
+So it is not the case that my Filipino wife resists change while everyone else I interact with is ready to change: we live in a world in which pretty much everyone is reluctant to making any changes.

-And yet we only focus on how our spouse is not willing to change and get pissed off at them and we forget how everyone else around us has basically the same flaw.
+And yet we only focus on how our spouse is not willing to change and get upset at them and we forget how everyone else around us has basically the same flaw.

 I myself resist change

 But, even more importantly, I have realized how I myself struggle to change and it took me years or even decades to part with some of the negative habits that I have eventually managed to conquer (like overeating for example) so how can I expect other people to change?